 The popularity of Polished Concrete Flooring

-Factors That Effect Polished Concrete Costs
+Factors That Affect Polished Concrete Costs

 There are a few factors that affect the cost of polishing concrete.
 A good concrete polishing contractor should be able to identify those items and assign a cost to remediate those issues.
 The more common issues typically include mastic or adhesive removal, as well as, tile removal.
-This genrally results in an additional dollar per square for mastic and an additional dollar for tile removal.
+This generally results in an additional dollar per square for mastic and an additional dollar for tile removal.
 Another consideration is what percentage of the floor requires concrete resurfacing.
 For budgeting purposes, we should consider 85 dollars per .5 cubic feet or a bag of a polish-able concrete product, that cost includes not only the material but also the labor to apply.

 Adding a Pigmented Staining to the Polished Concrete Floor

-The honing of concrete substrate involves various texture or coarseness that will greatly affect the final outcome.
-Within the diamond selection process you will also need to determine, beyond coarseness, the bonding of the diamonds to the metal segments as they are dictated by the substrate density if the wrong bonding is used the diamond segments will wear quickly causing a larger expenses as more diamond tooling will be required to achieve the final appearance.
+The honing of concrete substrate involves various textures or coarseness that will greatly affect the final outcome.
+Within the diamond selection process, you will also need to determine, beyond coarseness, the bonding of the diamonds to the metal segments as they are dictated by the substrate density if the wrong bonding is used the diamond segments will wear quickly causing larger expenses as more diamond tooling will be required to achieve the final appearance.
 A good concrete polishing contractor will test the hardness typical by way of a Mohs hardness tester, or simply scratching the substrate to determine the general hardness of the concrete floor.